The first test of any serious relationship should be a trip on the road together.

 Do you go home?
 What if you’re in the middle of a job?
 What if you need medical attention now?
 (As the case would be if your IUD failed.
 That can be deadly.)
-What if a global pandemic grounds the regularly scheduled flights?
+What if you have to travel during pregnancy?

 Reproductive health is very often not treated as a matter of health, but a matter of politics.
 Depending on where in the world you are, access to health services is not easy, no matter how much you play the tourist card.

 If there is one thing above all else that travelling does for us, it connects us with other people.
 You realise how similar we all are.
 You see the supreme injustices in the world that you cannot control.
 You get a glimpse into what your life could have looked like if you were born in another country.

 From my own experience, you realise just how difficult it is for many women to control their own destiny when reproductive health isn’t treated as a matter of health.
 For example, the only place in South America that you can safely and reliably access abortion services: Uruguay and Argentina.
 In Central America: Cuba and Mexico City.

 These are the only countries you can access reliable birth control as well.
 Not only does half the world not want you having children ‘out of wedlock’, but they also don’t want you using any contraceptive that might prevent that.
 AND they don’t want you terminating pregnancies – sometimes even if the mother’s health is in danger.

 Terminations of pregnancy still occur, of course, just far more dangerously.
 It’s worth noting here that a person wants an abortion about as much as they want to cut off their own finger.
 There is something gut-wrenching and terrifying to face an existential question (motherhood) and know that whatever decision you make, someone is going to hate you for it.